Garima-DA-BA/Covid-Analysis-Project-/README.md

 Statewise COVID Analysis for India:
-Welcome to the Statewise COVID Analysis project for India!
 This project provides a comprehensive analysis of COVID-19 data on a statewise basis, offering insights through data cleaning, feature engineering, and visualization.

 Key Highlights
 Data Cleaning and Transformation